-Each student must provide the MAT program director with a copy of a complete health evaluation by an appropriate healthcare provider upon his/her enrollment into the Master of Athletic Training program.
+Each student must provide the MAT program director with a copy of a complete health evaluation by an appropriate healthcare provider prior to his/her matriculation into the Master of Athletic Training program.

 TEXAS TECH UNIVERSITY EQUIVALENT COURSES

 To qualify for admission, applicants must have completed or planned to complete all prerequisite courses from a regionally accredited two-year college, or college/university in the United States prior to enrollment.
 The courses listed below are the Texas Tech University Equivalent of the prerequisite courses required to apply for admission into the Athletic Training program.